JuantAldea/kernel_challenge/README.md

 # Eudyptula Challenge

 Solutions for the Eudyptula Challenge [1] tasks.
+See `TASKS.md` for the actual tasks.

 ## What was it?
 (From [1])